kosonproject/koson-old/README.md

     \- On Ubuntu 16.04, essential dependencies can be installed with the following command:

     	sudo apt install build-essential cmake libboost-all-dev libssl-dev pkg-config

+    \- On Ubuntu 18.04, essential dependencies can be installed with the following command:

+	sudo apt-get install libssl1.0-dev

 * Change to the root of the source code directory and build:

         cd koson